Bwindi Impenetrable Forest

-The Bwindi Impenetrable Forest is a large primeval forest located in south-western Uganda in the Kanungu District.
+The Bwindi Impenetrable Forest is a large primeval forest located in south-western Uganda and is located in three districts of Kisoro, Kabale and Kanungu.
 The Bwindi forest is on the edge of the Albertine Rift, the western branch of the East African Rift, at elevations ranging from 1160 to 2607 m.
 The forest contains around 160 species of trees and over 100 species of ferns.
+Bwindi Impenetrable Forest Reserve was set up in 1942 on the rim of the Rift Valley.

 Origin of name

 The name Bwindi is derived from the Runyakitara word Mubwindi and means "a place full of darkness".
 This name comes from the extensive stands of bamboo interspersed amongst the larger forest hardwoods.
 The bamboo and thick ground cover of ferns, vines, and other plant growth severely hinder direct access on foot.
 Also known as the "Place of Darkness", the forest is on the edge of the western arm of the Great Rift Valley, only a few kilometers from the Democratic Republic of the Congo (DRC) border and about 25 km north of the Virunga Mountains.